AGuyNamedDJ/Personal-Website/README.md

 ## Feedback & Contributions

 Your feedback and suggestions are welcome!
-Feel free to reach out through the Connect page on the website or submit a pull request for consideration.
+Feel free to reach out through the Connect page on the website.

 **[Visit the Live Website →](https://dalronjrobertson.com)**